mccoyJosh/ClassInfo/SDEV140/M07/Day2/1_OOP/3_types_of_programming.md

 ### Object-Oriented Programming (OOP) – Not Ideal Use Cases:

 1. **Performance-Critical Systems:**
-   - **Example**: Real-time simulations, game engines, or embedded systems with strict resource constraints.
+   - **Example**: Real-time simulations, or embedded systems with strict resource constraints.
    - **Alternative**: **Procedural programming** is better for fine-grained control over memory and performance optimization.

 2. **Functional Transformations and Pipelines:**